 Once you have started your blog, you’ll need a WordPress theme.
 While there are plenty of free themes out there, I prefer premium themes because they have more customization options and functionality.

 I have worked with all of the following themes over the years and can highly recommend purchasing a theme from any of the following theme designers:

-Ultimate Bundles: Ultimate Bundles is a company that creates “bundles” of digital products like online courses, ebooks, templates, and more.
-These bundles are available for an extremely discounted price (think under $100 for $5,000+ worth of products) for a limited time only.
-The Genius Blogger’s Toolkit is one of their most popular bundles that contains dozens of amazing resources for bloggers, but it’s only available once or twice a year.
-Sign up to be notified when it goes on sale!
+Ultimate Bundles is a company that creates “bundles” of digital products like online courses, ebooks, templates, and more.
+These bundles are available for an extremely discounted price (think under $100 for $5,000+ worth of products) for a limited time only, usually as part of an annual one-week sale.
+The Genius Blogger’s Toolkit is one of their most popular bundles that contains dozens of amazing resources for bloggers.
+Sign up to be notified when it goes on sale next!